 PEP has teamed up with Jan Rivers (Scoop Foundation, Public Good Aotearoa New Zealand) to meet with MPs to gauge whether they have concerns about New Zealand’s democracy and to provide them with information about how deliberative democracy could help.
 From our meetings to date, there are concerns.
 Doing something about them is not, however, on the agenda yet.

-Returning to the question of why so little happening in New Zealand compared with in Australia, part of an answer could be that New Zealand doesn’t have an organisation like the NewDemocracy Foundation.
+Returning to the question of why so little is happening in New Zealand compared with in Australia, part of an answer could be that New Zealand doesn’t have an organisation like the NewDemocracy Foundation.

 NewDemocracy is an independent, non-partisan organisation that aims to discover, develop, demonstrate, and disseminate complementary approaches to policy and decision making that will revitalise Australia’s representative democracy and restore trust in public decision-making.
 It has encouraged and supported democratic innovation that is changing business-as-usual.
 Take, for example, the adoption of citizens’ juries by local and state governments on issues as diverse and complex as obesity, water pricing and nuclear waste reprocessing.
 NewDemocracy has been instrumental in the commissioning of at least 20 citizen jury or panel processes over the last 5 years.
 Over that time, it has developed the sort of reputation that enabled it to invite Australia’s elite to that Melbourne gathering to deliberate on effective, trusted, long-term decision making.